Flurdeh/Youtube-Resources/Welcome file.md

 # Image editing software
 # Music
 # Stock Footage
 Sometimes you need video footage of things you can't film yourself.
 If this is the case, stock footage can be very handy to use.
 But often this footage can be extremely expensive, luckily, there are plenty of websites that can provide you with footage just as good without having to pay anything.
-Some of these don't even need credit. **Despite what the description of each website says, it is a good idea to still look up on the website what the license is.
-Things may have changed or I may have got**
+Some of these don't even need credit. **Despite what the description of each website says, it is a good idea to double check on the website what the license is.**
 ## Stock video
 -   [Pexels Videos](https://videos.pexels.com/)  -  [CC0](https://www.pexels.com/license/)  Completely free, CC0 licensed stock videos.
 -   [Coverr](http://coverr.co/)  -  [CC0](https://creativecommons.org/publicdomain/zero/1.0/)   7 new videos every Monday.